 Walking Tour Overview

 The following information is written on the interpretive panels located on the grounds of the DeFuniak Springs, Florida Visitors Center, 1162 Circle Drive, DeFuniak Springs, Florida 32435.
-These panels are the starting point for a self-guided walking tour of the Florida Chautauqua Resort/Campus opened in 1885 and once marketed as "The Education Resort of the South."
+These panels, along with smaller once throughout the historic grounds and funded with a grant from the Florida Division of Historical Resources, provide for a self-guided walking tour of the Florida Chautauqua Resort/Campus opened in 1885 and once marketed as "The Education Resort of the South."
 These grounds are listed on the National Register of Historic Places.

 What is this place?